-The impact of music on mental and physical health is being increasingly recognized by the medical community with in specific and society at large.
+The impact of music on mental and physical health is being increasingly recognized by the medical community within in specific society at large.
 This is why you will find music being utilized as a form of therapy in several settings such as:

 - Old-age homes